BCAppsLimited/StreetAs/context-sensitive-help.md

 [^5]: I've made a note to log this with Microsoft.
 Who know's by the time you're reading this, it may have been fixed already and you're wondering what on earth I'm talking about.

 [^6]: I'm beginning to think I should have written some clever script to automate the generation of these help topic entries.

+[^7]: This is what happens when you let generative AI write your help topics.